 These crispy waffles made with leftover mashed potatoes and SPAM® are perfect for a leisurely brunch or weekend lunch.
-I really enjoy a sliced of fried SPAM®, but this recipe is possibly even better, topped with a fried egg and a good dollop of chilli sauce.
+I really enjoy a sliced of fried SPAM®, or SPAM fries, but this recipe is possibly even better, topped with a fried egg and a good dollop of chilli sauce.
 Remember to make extra mash so you can make these.

 Did you know that SPAM® was first sold in the USA on July 5th 1937, and first came to the UK in 1941 and rapidly became a popular alternative to corned beef?

 - 400 g | 1 1/2 cups mashed potato